DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Transposition cypher**: encryption/decription process using transposition. e.g frequency of message might match known english language patterns
 - **VESDA**: very early smoke detection process (air sensing device brand name)
 - **Work factor**: amount of effort necessary to break a cryptographic system, measured in elapsed time
+- **Confusion**: occurs when the relationship between the plaintext and the key is so complicated that an attacker can’t merely continue altering the plaintext and analyzing the resulting ciphertext to determine the key.
+- **Diffusion** occurs when a change in the plaintext results in multiple changes spread throughout the ciphertext.
+- **One-­time Pad**: A one-time pad (OTP) is a theoretically unbreakable encryption technique in cryptography that involves using a random key that is as long as the message being sent.
+It is the only known cryptosystem that is not vulnerable to attacks.
+All other cryptosystems, including transposition ciphers, substitution ciphers, and even AES, are vulnerable to attack, even if no attack has yet been discovered.
+    - The encryption key must be randomly generated.
+    - The encryption key must be at least as long as the message to be encrypted.
+    - Each one-time pad must be used only once.
+    -  The one-time pad must be physically protected against disclosure.

 [3.1](#3.1) Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16)